 It’s a sad fact that every year, many people embark on New Year’s resolutions that don’t stick beyond a couple of weeks and have little or no impact on their long term health.
-Here are some ideas for alternative simple and healthy New Year’s resolutions that have the potential to stick for good!
+Here are some ideas for alternative simple and healthy New Year’s resolutions that have the potential to stick for good.

 DON’T JOIN A GYM IF YOU DON’T LIKE GOING TO THE GYM…

-If exercise if a chore, chances are you’re not going to commit to it long term or see the results you want.
-Gyms make crazy amounts of money from members who sign up in January and have stopped going by the time March arrives.
-Instead, find an exercise you enjoy.
-It might be a class.
-If you’ve not done classes before, there are a huge variety available.
-Class Pass allows you to try out different classes, enabling you to find what works for you.
-You might choose to take up running with a friend.
-Or exercise at home with the help of YouTube workouts or apps like Freeletics.
+If exercise feels like a chore, chances are you’re not going to commit to it long term.
+What’s more, access to gyms is restricted for many of us right now and may well be for a while to come.
+Instead, work on finding an exercise you enjoy.
+If you’ve not tried classes before, there are now a huge variety available.
+Class Pass allows you to try out different classes online, from yoga and pilates to dance and HIIT, enabling you to find what works for you.
+YouTube workouts and apps like FIIT also enable you to access guided workouts at home.
+You might choose to take up running with a friend or commit to a daily brisk walk.
 There are so many options available – the gym isn’t your only route to fitness.

 FOCUS ON WHAT TO EAT MORE OF

 If your New Years goals include improving your diet, try focussing on the foods to embrace, rather than what you’re cutting down on.
 The majority of us could do with eating more vegetables, so why not find creative ways to make vegetables more interesting?
 Here are a few ideas to get you started.
 Try buying some different types of fish and seafood and experiment with veggie sources of protein such as tofu and pulses.
 Paleo Leap is a fantastic sources of healthy recipes.
 Focussing on what you can eat, rather than what you’re cutting down on, is a far more positive way to approach weight loss.